vishalnandagopal/ritter-bot/README.md

-# RSS Feed to Twitter Bot
+# Ritter Bot - A twitter bot that tweets out articles from RSS Feeds

 A simple Python application that pulls data from RSS feeds, parses them and then tweets out the latest articles (their titles, and the source and a link to them).